korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 <p style="text-align: justify;">
 This code compiles, but here is something new.
-We haven't used this before, you're probably asking, what is this **var**, word means?
+We haven't used this before, you're probably asking, what is this "var" word means?
-Well, **var** is a special contextual keyword in Java, that lets our code take advantage of Local Variable Type Inference.
+Well, "var" is a special contextual keyword in Java, that lets our code take advantage of Local Variable Type Inference.
-By using **var** as the type, we're telling Java to figure out the compile-time type for us.
+By using "var" as the type, we're telling Java to figure out the compile-time type for us.
 Since the Movie class was declared as the return type of the static method getMovie, then Java can infer that the type of this variable, Airplane, should be a Movie.
 You can see that in the hints if you've configured IntelliJ to show them.